soofstad/react-oauth2-pkce/README.md

   // By default, it will automatically redirect the user to the login server if not already logged in.
   // If set to false, you need to call the "login()" function to login (e.g. with a "Login" button) autoLogin?: boolean  // default: true
+  // Can be used to provide any non-standard parameters to the authentication request extraAuthParameters?: { [key: string]: string | boolean | number }  // default: null
-  // Can be used to provide any non-standard parameters to the authorization request extraAuthParams?: { [key: string]: string | boolean | number }  // default: null }
+  // Can be used to provide any non-standard parameters to the token request extraTokenParameters?: { [key: string]: string | boolean | number } // default: null
+  // Superseded by 'extraTokenParameters' options.
+Will be deprecated in 2.0 extraAuthParams?: { [key: string]: string | boolean | number }  // default: null
+}